Skip to content

 Summary of Sexual Abuse Allegations against Father Carlos Urrutigoity:

-Father Carlos Urrutigoity was ordained a priest in 1991, who not issued a religious assignment in the Diocese of Scranton.
+Father Carlos Urrutigoity was ordained a priest in 1991, who was not issued a religious assignment in the Diocese of Scranton.
 According to media reports, in an effort to return disaffected members of the Society of St. Pius X to membership in the Catholic Church, Bishop James C. Timlin of the Diocese of Scranton interviewed a group of men who claimed that they were seeking to return to the true church.

 The group of men called themselves the Society of St. John (SSJ) and included among them was one of the order's founders, Father Carlos Urrutigoity and Fr.
 Eric Ensley.
 There were no background checks or reviews of their seminary or priestly formation records at that time.
 Father Urrutigoity and Father Ensey were subsequently incardinated into the Diocese.